mushroomfire/mdapy/README.rst

 V0.9.9 (Under development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Rewrite the pltset and add a set_figure feature.
 - We can use elemental list to calculate the atomic temperature now.
 - Fix a bug when loading xyz file.
 - Update support for Polars>=0.19.14.
 - Prepared to support Python 3.12.
+- Remove the SciencePlots and pyfnntw as optional dependency for concise.

 V0.9.8 (November 13, 2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^